Climate change: past and future

 Past climate change in Antarctica: the evidence in ice

-Antarctica hasn’t always had the climate that it has now.
-In the geological past Antarctica has been much warmer, and fossils indicate that at various times trees have covered much of the continent.
-These warm times for Antarctica were the result of different tectonic configurations and patterns of ocean circulation many millions of years ago (see Key factors behind Antarctica’s climate).
-For at least the last 6 million years, ice has covered most of the continent.
+Antarctica hasn’t always had the same climate that it has today.
+In the geological past (many millions of years ago), Antarctica has been much warmer than present, and fossils found in rocks indicate that at various times even trees have covered much of the continent.
+These warmer periods in Antarctica were the result of different tectonic configurations and patterns of ocean circulation many millions of years ago (see Key factors behind Antarctica’s climate).
+However, for at least the last 6 million years, ice has covered most of the continent.

 The evidence in ice cores